foucdeg/x-plane-map-electron/docs/README.md

 ## FAQ

-- `Javascript Error: Port 8080 or 49003 already in use`

-Dismiss the error, then navigate to the setup screen, Advanced Setup tab, and change that port's value.

-- `Cannot get /` from mobile version
+- `Cannot get /` from mobile device

 Your computer's firewall is not allowing your phone to reach the map server on your computer.
-The firewall should accept inbound TCP connections to the web server port (port 8080).
+The firewall should accept inbound TCP connections to the web server port (port 8080 by default).

+## Help

 If you cannot get the map to work, email me at foucauld.degeorges@gmail.com.